-The one hardware item worth spending more on?
+The one hardware item you should spend more on?
 Exterior door locks.

 Splurge on rugs

 A plush rug that doesn’t pill, shed or completely surrender when facing daily wear costs serious money.
-If you’re looking to save on a rug that will outlast years of pacing and pets, try shopping at secondhand stores and estates sales to find a deal on a well-made piece.
+If you want to save on a rug that will outlast years of pacing and pets, shop at secondhand stores and estates sales to find a deal on a well-made piece.
 Alternatively, look for rugs made from durable but inexpensive materials, like hemp or sisal.
 These are great options for entryways and halls.

 Save on picture frames

 Why spend a bushel on items that are hanging on the wall or sitting on a shelf?
 Frames don’t withstand much wear and tear, so you have nothing to lose by saving money here.
-If you love the look of an expensive frame, try purchasing one high-end statement piece and incorporating it into a gallery wall.
+If you love the look of an expensive frame, purchase one high-end statement piece and incorporate it into a gallery wall.
 Surround it with simple, inexpensive frames that will allow it to stand out.

 Splurge on showerheads